 By international treaty, the amateur and amateur-satellite services are for qualified persons of any age who are interested in radio technique solely with a personal aim and without pecuniary interest.
 In areas where the services are regulated by the Federal Communications Commission, an amateur operator must hold an FCC or Canadian license or be a foreign-licensed amateur whose country has entered a reciprocal licensing/operating arrangement with the United States or who holds a CEPT or IARP license.

 What can I do with a Ham License?

-There are so many things, it's a difficult question to answer, but here's some ideas:
+There are so many things, it is a difficult question to answer, but here are some ideas:

-Communicate through orbiting satellites.
-(There are many in ham satellites in orbit that are owned and operated by the amateur community!
+- Communicate through orbiting satellites.
+(There are many ham satellites in orbit that are owned and operated by the amateur community!
 And you can use them without any cost whatsoever!)

 ...and this is only the beginning!
 You are limited only by your imagination and ingenuity.